 Deleted Record Logs

-The big takeaway about system notes, execution logs and audit trails is that while NetSuite can get you very close to a stress-free audit, on its own it has some limitations.
-To see how Strongpoint complements NetSuite’s built-in tools and makes SOX compliance so much easier, watch the full webinar or reach out for a demo in your account:
+The big takeaway about NetSuite's user activity logs, system notes, execution logs and audit trails is that while NetSuite can get you very close to a stress-free audit, on its own it has some limitations.
+Check out this video for an explainer: